leonr678/SIR-Epidemic-Model-Solver/README.md

 # SIR-Epidemic-Model-Solver
-We solve for (and plot) SIR epidemic model in MATLAB, with parameters used from user inputs.
+We solve for (and plot) the SIR epidemic model, in MATLAB, with parameters used from user inputs.

 # Usage

 The code is structured into 3 files, 2 of them being functions (solve.m and plotfunc.m) and one being the implementation script (main.m).
 Make sure all the files are in the same folder before attempting usage.
-Upon running main.m, you will be required to input initial conditions and parameters.
-Then plots of the solutions will be displayed on a figure.
+Upon running main.m, you will be required to input initial conditions, duration, and parameters.
+Then, plots of the solutions will be displayed on a figure.

 # Mathematics